Research Assessment at EMBL

 EMBL supports fair and responsible research assessment practices, which include its recruitment and performance assessment processes.

-EMBL is committed to outstanding research, service, and administration performance by hiring and training the best personnel into a culture that values and promotes equality, diversity, and inclusion.
+EMBL is committed to outstanding research, service, and administration performance by hiring and training the best personnel in a culture that values and promotes equality, diversity, and inclusion.

-EMBL has developed a set of Research Assessment Recommendations and is implementing processes to uphold the DORA principles consistently across its research areas.
+EMBL has developed a set of Research Assessment Recommendations and is implementing processes to uphold these principles consistently across its research areas.

 Our Research Assessment Recommendations are:

-To ensure all research outputs are considered during assessment, candidates for recruitment, promotions, and awards are asked to include a variety of research outputs in their CVs and to describe the significance of key research outputs in a narrative within their CVs.
+To ensure all research outputs are considered during assessment, candidates for recruitment, promotions, and awards are asked to include a variety of research outputs in their CVs and to describe the significance of key research outputs in a narrative within the CV.

-At the beginning of your list of research outputs, please also include a brief narrative (max.
-300 words) summarising the impact and importance of the main outputs (citing them by a persistent identifier if available).
+At the beginning of the list of research outputs, we specifically request a brief narrative (max.
+300 words) summarising the impact and importance of the main research outputs (citing outputs by a persistent identifier if available).
 Please explain your role in contributing to the generation of new ideas and hypotheses and which key skills you have used.
-You can also highlight how you have communicated your ideas and research results (written and verbal), as well as any related prizes or awards you have received.
-Please avoid mention of impact factors, h-indices and the like.
-You may consider including impact measures directly related to the research output item, including qualitative indicators of research impact such as influence on policy and practice.
+You can also highlight how you have communicated your ideas and research results (written and verbally), as well as any related prizes or awards you have received.
+Please avoid mention of impact factors or H indexes.
+You may consider a broad range of impact measures directly related to the research output item, including qualitative indicators of research impact such as influence on policy and practice.

 Frequently asked questions